The Martian Flood

 The last time Earth shared its ocean with Mars may have been considerably less than two million years ago.
 In a significant event, during one extended and especially close encounter, the two worlds moved to within a few diameters, Earth’s atmosphere distended until it reached the Martian surface, while Earth’s ocean arose in a peak.
 Then the sleeve of atmosphere connecting both planets constricted to a tube.
 Just as a tornado conserves its energy, it tightened as it rotated.

 The sleeve narrowed until it was completely occupied by the peak of water at the Earth end.
 The atmospheric pressure in the sleeve was that of space itself so that a giant drinking straw now existed between the two planets.
 Water traveled along it, preceded by a vast quantity of air.
 Even with a perfect vacuum, water on Earth at sea level can normally rise to only about 10.3 meters, less than 34 feet, above the surface.
-But this involved an almost perfect vacuum in a closed system, drawn along by the contained air.
-Gravity was partially canceled out, and there is no up or down in space.
-Dismissing something as impossible is easy, but evidence for the transfer of water from Earth to Mars by some such process is apparent.
+But this involved an almost perfect vacuum in a closed system.
+Given the gravitational attraction at the Mars end the system may have worked more like a siphon than a drinking straw.